mekineer/single_domain_search/README.md

 I will be using uBlock Origin on medium mode, to see if a website uses another domain for its content, or scripts, or anything.
 For example, Facebook would fail, because it draws from the domain fbcdn.net.  https://mekineer.com/information-technology/2020-ublock-origin-extension
 </project>

 The current status of the development, is that the results returned are too often false positives.
 As far as I understand, the false positives are because of 404 and redirection.
-Sometimes the resulting site draws from multiple domains.
+Sometimes a site listed in results draws from multiple domains.

+I don't get sufficient results from Google in order to further test the script.
+When I redo a search with the same keywords, I think it starts from the very beginning, retrieving same results, rather than asking Google to start at the Nth result.

 ## PRE-REQ
 Please download following before running the script.